marcuspainter/VecLab/Sources/VecLab/VecLab.docc/Articles/Migration.md

 ### Type Alias Changes

-Complex numbers are now `ComplexDouble` structs and complex arrays are now `ComplexDoubleArray` structs.
+Complex numbers are now `Complex` structs and complex arrays are now `ComplexArray` structs.

 For convenience, these are shortened to `Complex` and `ComplexArray` with type aliases.
 The package assumes `Double` as the base numeric type. `Float` types may be added at a later date.